After completing payment, you will be sent the link to the video via email shortly after

 Shifter(s) Series: Fireside Chat with Ari Aster & Lars Knudsen

-Co-founders of the filmmaker-driven company Square Peg, they join us after the premiere of their latest film, Eddington, starring Joaquin Phoenix, Pedro Pascal, Emma Stone, Austin Butler, Deirdre O’Connell, Micheal Ward and Lucas Grimes
+Joining us after the premiere of their latest film, Eddington, starring Joaquin Phoenix, Pedro Pascal, Emma Stone, Austin Butler, Deirdre O’Connell, Micheal Ward and Luke Grimes.

 Ari Aster, Writer, Director, Producer